yoursred/blog/_posts/2022-12-22-samsung-eviction.md

 ## Issuing the eviction notice

-Keep in mind that some apps might be important for some features on your device, so proceed with your caution.
+Keep in mind that some apps might be important for some features on your device, so proceed with caution.

 Connect your device to your computer with a usb cable, then open a terminal.
-Run `adb devices` and you should get a popup on your device that looks like this:
+Run `adb devices` and you should get a popup that looks like this:

 <img src="/images/december/usb.jpg" width="240"/>